Who we are and where we come from

 Ours is a history of working to improve the quality of life for American Indians, Alaska Natives, Native Hawaiians and Indigenous Pacific Islanders.
-Our community reaches out to new students and their families to help them adjust to life at Stanford–to help them realize goals and prepare for the future.
+Our community reaches out to new students and their families to help them adjust to like at Stanford–to help them realize their goals and prepare for the future.

 SAIO 50 for 50

 The SAIO 50 for 50 is a series of alumni spotlights to celebrate the Stanford American Indian Organization and Stanford Powwow’s 50th anniversaries.

 • Read more about the anniversary here.

 We want to assure you that we are taking steps to protect everyone’s health and safety.
 We invite you to join us in minimizing the prevalence and reducing the spread of COVID-19 on our campus.